knpuniversity/blog/spanish-translations.md

 edit the script (or caption) file and commit the changes.

-Oh, and right now, we're focused only on translating content into Spanish, but we may expand in the future to other languages.
+Oh, and right now, we're focused only on translating content into Spanish, but we may expand to other languages in the future.

 Thank you for reading!
 And I hope you will find this helpful.